7PintsOfCherryGarcia/bigbff/README.md

 This is just a small example on how to build binary fuse filters on large datasets (> $2^{32}$ entries)

 It relies on spliting the input keys on equally sized "chunks" and building a binary fuse filter with each chunk.
 Filter building happens in-memory with no writes or reads to disk.
-Thus, it requires a very large amount of system ram.
+Thus, it requires a very large amount of system ram ~400GB.

 This example constructs a "chunked" filter from 10 billion keys.
 The user provides how many chunks the dataset must be divided by and the number of threads to be used.
 Chunks have a maximum size of 250 million keys.